Gasparo Berti

 Gasparo Berti (c.
-1600–1643) was an Italian mathematician, astronomer and physicist.
+1600 – 1643) was an Italian mathematician, astronomer and physicist.
 He was probably born in Mantua and spent most of his life in Rome.
 He is most famous today for his experiment in which he unknowingly created the first working barometer.
 Though he was best known for his work in mathematics and physics, little of his work in either survives.

+Scientific investigations

+Baliani's siphon experiment

 In 1630, Giovanni Battista Baliani sent a letter to Galileo Galilei after he noticed that his siphon could not raise water more than about 10 m (34 feet).
 Galileo proposed that a vacuum held the water up and that it could not hold any more.
 At the time the existence of vacuums was controversial.

+Berti's vacuum experiment

+Galileo's ideas, presented in his Discorsi (Two New Sciences), reached Rome in December 1638.
+Upon reading Galileo's theory, physicists Gasparo Berti and father Raffaello Magiotti decided to seek a better way to test the possibility of producing a vacuum.
+Magiotti devised such an experiment.
+Four accounts of the experiment exist, all written some years later.
+No exact date was given, but since Two New Sciences reached Rome in December 1638, and Berti died before January 2, 1644, science historian W. E. Knowles Middleton places the event to sometime between 1639 and 1643.
+Present were Berti, Magiotti, Jesuit polymath Athanasius Kircher, and probably Jesuit physicist Niccolò Zucchi.